sql-js/sql.js/README.md

 [![npm](https://img.shields.io/npm/v/sql.js)](https://www.npmjs.com/package/sql.js)
 [![CDNJS version](https://img.shields.io/cdnjs/v/sql.js.svg)](https://cdnjs.com/libraries/sql.js)

-*sql.js* is an SQL database that works in the browser.
-It allows you to create a database and query it entirely in the browser.
+*sql.js* is a javascript SQL database.
+It allows you to create a relational database and query it entirely in the browser.
 You can try it in [this online demo](https://sql.js.org/examples/GUI/).
 It uses a [virtual database file stored in memory](https://emscripten.org/docs/porting/files/file_systems_overview.html), and thus **doesn't persist the changes** made to the database.
 However, it allows you to **import** any existing sqlite file, and to **export** the created database as a [JavaScript typed array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays).

 *sql.js* uses [emscripten](https://emscripten.org/docs/introducing_emscripten/about_emscripten.html) to compile [SQLite](http://sqlite.org/about.html) to webassembly (or to javascript code for compatibility with older browsers).
 It includes [contributed math and string extension functions](https://www.sqlite.org/contrib?orderby=date).